edef1c/libfringe/README.md

 ## Limitations

-The only architectures currently supported are x86 and x86_64.
+The architectures currently supported are: x86, x86_64, or1k.
 Windows is not supported (see [explanation](#windows-compatibility) below).

 ## Installation